rwillaer/ONMD-OpenFlexure/README.md

 Dependencies are listed in `requirements.txt`.
 Some workflows may require `ffmpeg` for video conversion (see the manuals in `documentation/`).

+### Precompiled Windows executable

+A standalone Windows executable of the PyONMD analysis software (`PyONMD_Ana_02.exe`) is provided for users who do not wish to install Python dependencies.

+Due to file size limitations, the executable is hosted externally:
+- VUB SharePoint (public link): <PASTE LINK HERE>

+The full source code is available in this repository.

 ## Repository structure
 - `software/` – acquisition and analysis scripts
 - `documentation/` – user manual and setup guides